lextoumbourou/notes/content/comp_investing_part_1.md

 ## [Course Overview](#course-overview)

 Week 1 begun with an overview of the course.
 It was mentioned in one of the first slides that "students will grade each other".
 I'd heard about this before and was interested to see if it would work.
-Turned out, however, that all assigments were server graded.
+Turned out, however, that all assignments were server graded.
 Given my busy circumstances, I was thankful.
 The next modules covered the basics of hedge fund management, including how managers are paid and how they attract investors.
 Then a look at what to expect from the rest of the course.

 Week 2 opened with a series on estimating company value using balance sheet metrics, news and other information.
 Event studies were also discussed, followed by a lecture on [Capital Asset Pricing Model (CAPM)](http://en.wikipedia.org/wiki/Capital_asset_pricing_model).
 If I'm honest, I found the presentation of this topic a little dry and hard to follow.
 For me, [MBA Bullshit](http://www.mbabullshit.com) had a far simpler [CAPM Introductory Series](http://www.youtube.com/watch?v=LWsEJYPSw0k).

 Week 3 was a joy.
 [NumPy](http://www.numpy.org) was introduced, as was [pandas](http://pandas.pydata.org), through a series of video tutorials that accompanied a [text-only series](http://wiki.quantsoftware.org/index.php?title=Numpy_Tutorial_1).
 The video tutorials were paced a little slow for me and I generally preferred the text version.
 Next a quant library built for the course called [QuantSoftware ToolKit](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit) was introduced, really highlighting the richness of resources provided by the team.

 The very first homework was assigned, creating a "brute force" portfolio optimiser.
-I found the assigment to be easier than understanding the lectures, at least the parts of the assigment required to pass.
+I found the assignment to be easier than understanding the lectures, at least the parts of the assignment required to pass.

 Week 4 delved into market arbitrage: the various ways investors exploit market inefficiencies.
 A theory called [The Effective-market Hypothesis](http://en.wikipedia.org/wiki/Efficient-market_hypothesis) was covered.
 The video sound quality this week was particularly poor.
 I think the team was experimenting with different recording techniques, as it improved the week after.